kubernetes/cloud-provider-openstack/docs/octavia-ingress-controller/using-octavia-ingress-controller.md

     - The security group has tags: `["octavia.ingress.kubernetes.io", "<ingress-namespace>_<ingress-name>"]`
     - The security group is associated with all the Neutron ports of the Kubernetes worker nodes.

+- Options to select a flavor id.
+The octavia-ingress-controller will use that flavor to create the Octavia load balancer.
+If not specified, the default flavor will be used.

+    ```yaml
+    octavia:
+      flavor-id: a07528cf-4a99-4f8a-94de-691e0b3e2076
+    ```

 ### Deploy octavia-ingress-controller

 ```shell